1939 Westminster Abbey by-election: Candidates

 The Conservative candidate was Harold Webbe.
 The Labour candidate in 1935, William Kennedy, had been reselected to contest the next General Election; however, the Labour party decided not to contest the by-election.
-The Communist party, who had not contested the seat before, chose Dr Billy Carritt.
+The Communist party, who had not contested the seat before, chose Dr Bill Carritt.
 In an attempt to revive the Popular Front strategy, Carritt stood as an Independent Progressive.

 Campaign

 Carritt's campaign chairman was Liberal MP, Richard Acland.
 Both the constituency Liberal and Labour parties actively supported his campaign.
 Those who came to speak for him in the constituency included Liberal MP Wilfrid Roberts, expelled Labour MPs Sir Stafford Cripps and George Strauss and other public figures such as J.B.
 Priestley.